expo/snack/docs/snack-sdk.md

 # Transports

 The snack-sdk communicates with the Expo Runtime using Transports.
-When setting `online` to true, the default PubNub based transport is enabled and it is possible to connect to the Snack using the Expo Client.
+When setting `online` to true, the default Socket.IO based transport is enabled and it is possible to connect to the Snack using the Expo Client.
 Additionally, a "web-preview" transport may be created, which communicates with the Snack web-player.
 The web-player is the Expo Runtime running on the web using [react-native-web](https://github.com/necolas/react-native-web).

 ## Previewing the Snack on Web